 A Proof of Service is ultimately what our jobs are all about.
-It is a document that details your efforts as a process server to find a defendant and what is submitted to the court as evidence of your work.
+It is a document that details your efforts as a process server to find a defendant and is submitted to the court as evidence of your work.
 Quality, accurate, and timely proofs are what keep our customers coming back.

 Before signing a proof remember to always review the details for accuracy.
 Proofs are signed under the penalty of perjury - this means, in the eye of the law, you are taking an oath to tell the truth with every signature.
-Because the proof is the responsibility of the process server, if you ever find errors on a proof, don't sign it, send us a request Here with the correct details so that we can update the proof.
+Because the proof is the responsibility of the process server, if you ever find errors on a proof, don't sign it, send us a request at Contact ABC with the correct details so that we can update the proof.

 Clear and direct communication is key in this line of work.
 By asking as many questions as necessary to have a comprehensive understanding of the situation you can increase the accuracy of your proofs.
 Most issues with serving process can be avoided with good communication skills.

 A Proof of Service will be sent to you any time you have served, substitute served, or posted documents.
 A Proof of Non-Service will be generated if, after being diligent in our efforts, we deem we are unable to serve the defendant at that particular address.

-A proof will not generate until no other instructions exist for a job.
-If you have not received a proof for a job you thought you had completed, check ABC Mobile!
+Missing steps: A proof will not generate until no other instructions exist for a job.
+If you have not received a proof for a job you thought was complete, check ABC Mobile!
 It is possible that you have notifications to respond to, or are being asked to make more attempts.